Northern Arizona University SkyView

 Location: Flagstaff, Arizona

-Responding to the continued growth at Northern Arizona University, Todd & Associates teamed with American Campus Communities to increase on-campus housing with a new apartment-style residence hall for upperclassmen whom have been forced off campus by NAU’s multi-year boom in freshmen enrollment.
-Characterized as “an expansion of the Hilltop Townhomes,” SkyView consists of six 3-, 4- and 5-story apartment-style buildings and a 4-story parking structure.
-Consistent with ACC’s goal to provide student housing that is tailored to meet the specific needs and desires of their upper-classmen residents, each apartment offers four private bedrooms and bathrooms, a shared living room, kitchen and laundry room.
-In addition to 626 beds, the community has a landscaped courtyard, fitness center, game room, lounge, business center and mail area, and parking to accommodate 706 vehicles.
+The planning and design of SkyView was established to increase on-campus housing for upper-classmen students who had to live off-campus during NAU’s multi-year boom in freshmen enrollment.
+The design features modern, apartment-style units with 626 beds.
+Characterized as “an expansion of the Hilltop Townhomes,” SkyView consists of six 3-, 4- and 5-story buildings with a 4-story, 706-space parking structure.
+Consistent with ACC’s goal to provide dynamic student housing, it is tailored to meet the needs and desires of their upper-classmen residents.
+Each apartment offers 4 private bedrooms and bathrooms, a shared living room, kitchen, and laundry room.
+The community features a fitness center, spacious lounge, game room, and business center.
+Outdoor space includes lushly landscaped courtyards with seating areas for its’ students.

 College & University